 I am an economic anthropologist at the University of Edinburgh and affiliated with the University of Cambridge.
 My research interests lie with economic and development anthropology.
 My MPhil in Development Studies at the University of Oxford focused on resource extraction in Latin America.
 For my PhD in Anthropology at the University of Cambridge I studied the work of German management consultants.
 My book on this topic, entitled Work, sleep, repeat - the abstract labour of German management consultants has been published by Bloomsbury in 2017 as part of the LSE Monographs in Social Anthropology series.
 It won the 2015 APLA student paper prize and the LSE Monographs Bloomsbury First Book Competition.

-During a year of postdoctoral research at Cambridge, I studied the impact of UK anthropology on wider society, which has resulted in two published interviews and a research article.
-Now at the University of Edinburgh I work on the Global Health Governance Programme, as part of which I carry out an ethnographic study of the World Bank's role in health.
+During a year of postdoctoral research at Cambridge, I studied the impact of UK anthropology on wider society.
+Now at the University of Edinburgh I work on the Global Health Governance Programme, as part of which I carry out an ethnographic study of the World Bank's role in health, in Haiti.

-I enjoy editing and have worked as editorial assistant for the Journal of the Royal Anthropological Institute.
-I have also served as a reviewer for American Ethnologist, Anthropological Theory and Hau Books.
+I enjoy editing and developed the idea of creating an OA encyclopedia of Anthropology while I was a PhD student.
+It received lots of support from Cambridge colleagues, and from the Wenner-Gren Foundation which is why you can now find it here.
+I have also worked as editorial assistant for the Journal of the Royal Anthropological Institute and served as reviewer for American Ethnologist, Anthropological Theory and Hau Books.